Code Editor

 Formulas on the right-hand side can reference other number variables, NPC

-quoted literal or true/false.
+literal or true/false.

 Probability Prefix